Deviled eggs are one of our favorite appetizers and snacks.

 You will need some Old Bay seasoning to fully coat the eggs before filling the eggs with the mixture.

-Shrimps are optional but they taste great and really completes the look!
+Shrimps are optional but they taste great and really complete the look!

 Give the classic deviled eggs a little twist and try this Million Dollar deviled eggs recipe!